-In this course, you may use generative artificial intelligence (AI) tools, including ChatGPT, Microsoft Copilot, and GitHub Copilot, as learning aids and to help complete assignments.
+In this course, you may use generative artificial intelligence (AI) tools, including ChatGPT, Microsoft Copilot, and GitHub Copilot, as learning aids, however, you should not use generative AI to produce any written work in the course.
+For example, you may use generative AI to help you brainstorm topic ideas or to check APA formatting, but none of your assignments should include content generated by AI.
 You will not be permitted to use generative AI on the midterm test or final exam.
 While some generative AI tools are currently available for free in Canada, please be warned that these tools have not been vetted by the University of Toronto and might not meet University guidelines or requirements for privacy, intellectual property, security, accessibility, and records retention.
 Generative AI may produce content which is incorrect or misleading, or inconsistent with the expectations of this course.
 These tools may even provide citations to sources that don't exist-and submitting work with false citations is an academic offense.
 These tools may be subject to service interruptions, software modifications, and pricing changes during the semester.